- Our Firm

 - Respiratory problems

-C-sections can also result in errors that severely harm a mother and/or child.
+C-sections can result in errors that severely harm a mother or child, causing birth injuries.

-If a doctor incorrectly used birth extraction devices like forceps or a vacuum extraction tool during the delivery, this could have caused a plethora of issues.
+If a doctor incorrectly used birth extraction devices like forceps or a vacuum extraction tool during the delivery.

-Doctors will utilize these devices if the labor has been prolonged and difficult, and vaginal birth doesn’t seem like a possibility at that point.
-A baby could also be showing signs of distress, and a doctor will determine that it’s best to speed up the birthing process to get the baby out as soon as possible.
+Doctors will utilize these devices if the labor has been prolonged and challenging, and vaginal birth doesn’t seem like a possibility at that point.
+A baby could also show signs of distress, and a doctor will determine that it’s best to speed up the birthing process and get the baby out as soon as possible.

-Forceps look like tongs.
-They cradle a baby’s head and help pull out the baby during delivery.
-If a doctor uses too much force, then the forceps can injure the baby’s head or strain its arms or neck, resulting in a birth injury.
+Forceps look like tongs, cradle a baby’s head, and help pull out the baby during delivery.
+If a doctor uses too much force, the forceps can injure the baby’s head or strain its arms or neck, resulting in a birth injury.

 A vacuum extractor tool involves placing a small cup on the baby’s head.
-It is attached to a pump that creates a vacuum suction and gently helps pull the baby out.
-It can cause a bruise on the baby’s head that will heal without medical intervention.
-Again, if used with too much force, it could cause injuries to the head, arms, or neck.
+The device is attached to a pump that creates a vacuum suction and gently helps pull the baby out.
+However, using these tools can cause a bruise on the baby’s head that will heal without medical intervention.
+Again, using too much force could cause a birth injury to the head, arms, or neck.

 If these delivery tools are used improperly, it can cause issues for the baby like: